 Drinking green tea regularly can ease inflammation in the prostate gland.
 This, in turn, reduces pressure on the urethra, thus easing common enlarged prostate symptoms such as needing to use the loo at night.

-Green tea is also beneficial as it has anti-bacterial and anti-viral properties which help to keep infections at bay.
+Green tea is also beneficial as it has anti-bacterial and anti-viral properties that help to keep infections at bay.
 Men with an enlarged prostate often find it difficult to empty their bladder completely and this increases the risk of infections.
 Drinking green tea on a regular basis can, however, help to keep infections at bay.

 Green tea does contain caffeine which can be problematic for enlarged prostate sufferers.
 The quantity is much lower than traditional tea and coffee, however, and the antioxidant and anti-inflammatory properties present outweigh any negatives.